-While lifting up on the seat release lever, place the seat onto the seat post.
-Release the lever and rotate the seat until it locks into place.
+Attach the seat by lifting up on the handle underneath the seat, and placing the seat down on the seat post.
+Release the handle and rotate the seat side-to-side to ensure the seat is locked and facing forward.

-Insert the armrests into the attachment points in the seat frame so that the armrests face forward.
-Secure the armrests in place with the provided star knobs at the desired width.
+Insert the arrests into the attachment points in the seat frame so that the armrests face forward.

+Tighten the star knobs to lock the armrests into place at the desired width.